-Supervision by the Board of Directors and Executive Management: The Board of Directors consists of experienced members who work actively in the banking sector, are specialized in various fields of the banking profession and possess sufficient knowledge on different types of assumed risks, how these risks occur and how they can be managed.
+Supervision by the Board of Directors and Executive Management: The Board of Directors consists of experienced members who work actively in the banking sector, are specialized in various fields of the banking profession, and possess sufficient knowledge on different types of assumed risks, how these risks occur and how they can be managed.

-The Executive Management works in close contact with the Board of Directors, is knowledgeable and experienced on risk and is capable of utilizing the know-how and experience of the parent bank, Deutsche Bank AG, in these areas.
+The Executive Management works in close contact with the Board of Directors, is knowledgeable and experienced on risk and can utilize the know-how and experience of the parent bank, Deutsche Bank AG, in these areas.

 Responsibilities regarding continuous risk reporting associated with developments in the financial markets, risk management practices and the Bank's operations have been identified.
-Risk reporting is performed on a daily basis.
+Risk reporting is performed daily.